letrung910/terraform-eks-argocd/README.md

 IaC               : Terraform

-CI/CD		          :

-	                  + GithubAction for Application

-	                  + Atlantis for Terraform IaC
+CI/CD		          :  GithubAction for Application and Atlantis for Terraform IaC

 Container	        : Kubernetes EKS